epicmet/.dotfiles/README.md

 ### tree-sitter

 Get the latest release form the [repo](https://github.com/tree-sitter/tree-sitter) and put it in `~/Software/bin`, then make it executable with `chmod` command.

+### xlip

+You need xclip installed to sync yank and clipboard system.
+Install it with your package manager.